daveprowse/prom-live/labs/lab-03/lab-03.md

 Now, let's create a basic dashboard!

 1. Click Dashboards in the left hand menu.
+(Click the three-horizontal-line menu button if it isn't there.)
 2. Click "+ Create Dashboard"
 3. Click "+ Add visualization"
 4. Select your new Prometheus data source.
 (It should be called "prometheus-1).